nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M05 - Persistence and Data Access/L5 - Derived Query Methods.md

 In this lesson, we’ll explore Spring Data JPA’s derived query methods.
 We'll discuss the naming convention, which is the cornerstone of this feature.

-The relevant module you need to import when you're starting with this lesson is: [derived-query-methods-start](https://github.com/Baeldung/learn-spring-data/tree/module2/derived-query-methods-start)
+The relevant module for this lesson is: [derived-query-methods-end](https://github.com/nbicocchi/spring-boot-course/tree/module5/derived-query-methods-end)

-**If you want to have a look at the fully implemented lesson, as a reference, feel free to import:** [derived-query-methods-end](https://github.com/Baeldung/learn-spring-data/tree/module2/derived-query-methods-end)

 ## Introduction